 Conclusion

 While food safety and hygiene are essential aspects of food quality and safety, they cannot be used interchangeably.
-Food hygiene primarily focuses on maintaining cleanliness and sanitation in food handling environments to prevent microbial contamination.
-On the other hand, food safety has a broader scope, aiming to protect consumers from all harmful contaminants and food-related diseases throughout the entire food supply chain.
+Food hygiene is primarily concerned with the cleanliness and sanitation of the food handling environment to avoid the contamination of food by microbes.
+Food safety, on the other hand, is a broader term that focuses on protecting consumers from harmful contaminants and foodborne illnesses throughout the entire food supply chain.